MBBS Counselling

 Q. What is NEET Counselling?

-Ans: Following successful clearance of the NEET exam, the next crucial step is NEET counselling, which determines the admission of candidates to medical colleges across India.
+Ans: Following successful clearance of the NEET exam, the next crucial step is NEET counseling, which determines the admission of candidates to medical colleges across India.
 Seat allocations are based on the candidate’s All India Rank and their preferred choice of college.

-In the latest update, it has been announced that 13 AIIMS institutes and 2 JIPMER institutes will also be included in the NEET counselling process, giving applicants the opportunity to select these prestigious institutions as their preferred choices.
+In the latest update, it has been announced that 13 AIIMS institutes and 2 JIPMER institutes will also be included in the NEET counseling process, allowing applicants to select these prestigious institutions as their preferred choices.
+NEET MBBS counseling is conducted by the Directorate General of Health Services (DGHS) on behalf of the Medical Counselling Committee (MCC).

 Q. Who is eligible for NEET Counselling?